 The Health Enterprise Fund supports Cook County's healthcare functions.
-FY2024 Executive Recommendation includes a \$4.26 billion budget for CCH, which is an increase of \$264.4 million in expenditures compared to FY2023.
-This increase is attributed to a \$128.7 million increase in salaries and wages due to 3.5% cost of living adjustment, and a \$172.2 million increase in contractual services particularly registry services to fill the gap for the delayed hiring.
+The FY2024 Health Enterprise Fund appropriation is \$4.26 billion, an increase of \$264.4 million from FY2023.
+This is largely due to an increase in personnel services led by the implementation of a 3.5% cost-of-living adjustment and an increase in contractual labor.